-- Phase 1: New East Parking Garage and site utility work (construction began as scheduled in June 2012; completion is on schedule for the end of March 2013). - Phase 2: Construction of the new bed tower, Emergency Department, Operating Room suite, and the new West Parking Garage Planning work is complete and the project is out to bid, with construction anticipated to start in May, 2013). - Phase 3: Renovations to the existing Hospital (H) building (construction to begin after the completion of the bed tower in 2016).
+- Phase 1: New Parking Garage 3 and site utility work (construction was completed in April 2013 and the garage is in full use). - Phase 2: Construction of the new bed tower, Emergency Department, Operating Room suite, and the new Parking Garage 2 (Construction began in June 2013 and the project is on schedule for early 2016 completion). - Phase 3: Renovations to the existing Hospital (H) building (construction to begin after the completion of the bed tower in 2016).